 Two other ideas are more contentious, with 50% of British Columbians agreeing with abolishing political parties or “slates” and having every candidate for mayor, council or school board run as independents, and 47% agreeing with making voting mandatory for all citizens in municipal elections.

 Majorities of British Columbians think their municipal governments (53%) and the provincial government (also 53%) are very responsive” or “moderately responsive” to their needs and the needs of other residents.
 The rating is significantly lower (40%) for the federal government.

 Over the past year, only 31% of British Columbians have engaged directly with their municipality on a specific issue, such as reporting a problem, seeking a permit or obtaining a business license.
 More than half of these residents (54%) are satisfied with the way their issue was dealt with by their municipality, while 43% are dissatisfied.

-Methodology: Results are based on an online study conducted on January 9 to January 11, 2023, among 800 adults in British Columbia.
+Methodology: Results are based on an online study conducted from September 4 to September 6, 2023, among 813 adults in British Columbia.
 The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
 The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.